FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 Given I’m in my profile
 When I click on the edit button
 Then I can edit my information
-When I click the 'Cancel' button
+When I click the "Cancel" button
 Then I expect the system to not save any new information
 ```